 \section{Convergence of discrete harmonic functions on $\Gamma_\delta$ as $\delta\to 0$}

 The goal of this section is to prove Theorem~\ref{thma:harmonic_functions_convergence} and Theorem~\ref{thma:Green_fct_convergence}.
 Our strategy can be described as follows.
-First we observe that property~\ref{prty:LIP}, Lemma~\ref{lemma:Lip_follows_from_our_assumptions} and Proposition~\ref{prop:RW_ellipticity} imply that the random walk on $\Gamma_\delta$ is uniformly elliptic starting from the scale~$\delta$.
-This immediately implies (see Lemma~\ref{lemma:Holder}) that the family $(H_\delta)$ is precompact in $\mC^0$ (and in fact $\mC^\alpha$ for a small $\alpha>0$) topology and that subsequential limits have correct boundary conditions.
-Further, discrete Dirichlet energy of $H_\delta$ can be bounded on compacts due to a discrete Caccioppoli estimate which, in its turn, allows to estimate \emph{harmonic conjugate} functions $H^\ast_\delta$ and to conclude that the family $(H^\ast_\delta)$ is precompact in $\mC^0$ topology as well.
+We begin by observing that property~\ref{prty:LIP}, Lemma~\ref{lemma:Lip_follows_from_our_assumptions}, and Proposition~\ref{prop:RW_ellipticity} yield the precompactness of the family $(H_\delta)_{\delta\to 0}$ in the $\mC^0$ topology (and, in fact, in $\mC^\alpha$ for a small $\alpha>0$) and the fact that all subsequential limtis of $H_\delta$ have correct boundary conditions.
+Further, discrete Dirichlet energy of $H_\delta$ can be bounded on compacts due to a discrete Caccioppoli estimate which, in its turn, allows to estimate \emph{harmonic conjugate} functions $H^\ast_\delta$ and to conclude that the family $(H^\ast_\delta)_{\delta\to 0}$ is precompact in the $\mC^0$ topology as well.
 Passing to a subsequence and applying Lemma~\ref{lemma:closed_form} we obtain a pair of continuous functions $h,h^\ast$ such that the 1-form $h\,d\vpsi + ih^\ast\,dw$ is closed.
 This allows us to recover the coefficients of the elliptic equation that $h$ satisfies by using results from Section~\ref{sec:Elliptic equations and closed 1-forms in 2D}.